zoharbabin/video-explorer/README.md

 # Video Explorer

-A sophisticated web application that uses Kaltura and AWS Bedrock (Claude 3) to analyze videos and enable interactive conversations with their content.
-The application provides deep video analysis, topic extraction, and AI-powered chat capabilities.
+A web application that uses Kaltura and AWS Bedrock (Claude 3) to analyze videos and enable interactive conversations with their content.
+The application provides video analysis, topic extraction, and AI-powered chat capabilities.

 ## Features